Capital Gains Tax Calculator

 What is the STCG tax rate for FY 2025-26?

-STCG on equities and equity mutual funds is taxed at a flat 20%.
-For property, bonds, and other non-equity assets, the STCG is taxed at your applicable income tax slab rate.
+20% flat for equity & equity MFs.
+For property, bonds, and other non-equity assets, taxed at your income tax slab rate.

 Can I claim exemptions on capital gains?